UNIVERSITY OF MICHIGAN

 Student Event Coordinator

-At the time of scheduling, the sponsoring organization must designate an authorized signer on the Student Organization Accounts Service (SOAS) account(s) to serve as the Student Event Coordinator.
-Throughout the event planning process, the Student Event Coordinator will serve as the primary liaison between the sponsoring organization, the facility management, the Michigan Union Ticket Office (MUTO), Campus Police, and any other associated advising departments.
+Throughout the event planning process, the Student Event Coordinator will serve as the primary representative from the Hosting Organization.
+This individual will act as the liaison between the hosting organization, the Center for Campus Involvement, the facility management, and any other associated advising departments.

 Dance/Party Program Advisor

-In order to ensure a successful event, the Student Event Coordinator will participate in a Planning Meeting.
-The Planning Meeting will be an opportunity for the Dance/Party Program Advisor to meet with the Student Event Coordinator to review a planning checklist that includes all the necessary information to plan a successful event, such as roles of individuals, ticketing information, Campus Police information, catering, and room set up.
+In order to ensure a successful event, the Student Event Coordinator will participate in a Planning In order to ensure a successful event, the Student Event Coordinator will participate in a Planning Meeting.
+The Planning Meeting will be an opportunity for the Dance/Party Program Advisor to meet with the Student Event Coordinator to review a planning checklist.
+This checklist includes all necessary information to plan a successful event, such as roles of individuals, ticketing information, DPSS staff information and other needed support.

 Advertising for Dance/Party events must be reviewed by the Dance/Party Program Advisor prior to distribution.
 Advertising an event prior to event confirmation is prohibited and may result in denial of the request to use facilities.

-In order to ensure that attendance remains within safe and legal limits, the capacity of all events will be closely maintained by non-transferable identification (wristbands).
+In order to ensure that attendance remains within safe and legal limits, the capacity of all events maywill be closely maintained by non-transferable identification (wristbands).
 Wristbands will be obtained from MUTO.
-All persons participating in an event must be identified by wearing a wristband.
+All persons participating in an event must be identified by wearing a wristband provided by the Center for Campus Involvement.
 At the professional discretion of the Dance/Party Program Advisor, events may be allowed a rolling capacity.

 Advance Sales (Ticketing)